 "Watching TV while Toboe and I slaved over a hot stove."

-"But if it'll make you feel better," Hige said, moving back to the previous topic of discussion, "I'll say it once more.
+"If it'll make you feel better," Hige said, moving back to the previous topic of discussion, "I'll say it again.
 Happy day of birth, Toboe."

 "Okay, we're off to the woods now!"
 Snow said before I could reply.
 "I'm not too keen on eating soggy deer meat, and I'm starving."